 “Knowledge Management (KM) software is software that assists with the identification, creation, distribution, and organization of a company’s knowledge pool,” says Swiftype.

 The Knowledge Management field was first conceived by Peter Drucker in the 1950s, but it only took off as a discipline in the 1990s.
 Knowledge Management tools originated in the enterprise, but now any business can now benefit from Knowledge Management solutions.

 According to Process Excellence Network, successful businesses are knowledge businesses.
 This means that instead of producing physical products, businesses are differentiated by their ability to transform knowledge into a competitive advantage.
 Enter Knowledge Management solutions.

 It’s important to manage your information, since “Information only becomes knowledge in the hands of someone who knows what to do with it,” said Drucker.
 Most businesses are drowning in data, that we desperately need to use to our advantage.
 This need is pressing.

 Technically-oriented companies can cut costs by around 10% by using better Knowledge Management techniques.
 These solutions can broadly be divided into knowledge base software, wikis and internal collaboration tools.

-Onto our discussion of the different types of Knowledge Management software.
+Onto our discussion of the different types of Knowledge Management Solutions.